zane-burke/cube-timer/README.md

 # cube-timer

-The `yew` branch is a rewrite of the original Iced program created with Yew instead.
+The `yew` branch is a rewrite of the original Iced program created with Yew and Tauri instead.
 It is not fully functional yet, which is why it is not the main branch.

 # Features